(Carol Danvers) (Ms. Marvel "Year One" 1/3)

-- Height: 5’7” (5’9” as Ms. Marvel).
+- Height: 5’7” (1.70m) (5’9” (1.75m) as Ms. Marvel).
 Weight: 120 lbs.
+(54Kg).

-- Eyes: Blue Hair: Blonde !
+- Eyes: Blue.
+Hair: Blonde !

-When one reads the Carol Danvers stories in their in-universe chronological order, everything is all over the place.
-Her characterisation darts around like a skunk on meth, her skills appear and disappear, etc..
+Carol Danvers stories in their *in-universe* chronological order are all over the place.
+Her characterisation darts around like a roller-blading skunk on meth, her skills appear and disappear, etc..

 This narrative was likely not intended by the authors.
 The material is too scattered.
 But it does makes sense, in hindsight, to explain Danvers’ abilities and characterisation.

 Wait, wait, there is a perfectly reasonable explanation for this !

 - When the Psyche-Magnitron energy permeates her, it responds to her wish to fly again, be a great warrior and be a famous heroine.
-However, she is too badly weakened, physically and mentally.
-Even the deus ex machina Psyche-Magnitron technology cannot turn her into a super-heroine right away.
+However, her health is too poor for even this deus ex machinaA contrived plot device that suddenly turns around a hopeless situation. to turn her into a super-heroine right away.

 - It’s a “safe mode” for the Psyche-Magnitron to test-drive the Ms. Marvel superhuman body, which was operational before her mind was fully healed.

-- The Psyche-Magnitron interpreted Danvers’ wish to be a “great warrior” and heroine in a *Kree* cultural context.
-A great Kree warrior would be one mastering the Kree military skills, not inferior alien ones.
+- The Psyche-Magnitron interpreted Danvers’ wish to be a “great warrior” and heroine within a *Kree* cultural context.
+And a great Kree warrior would be one mastering the Kree military skills, not inferior alien ones.
 Therefore, the Psyche-Magnitron had to teach her these somehow.

-- Carol states in Ms. Marvel vol. 1 #13 and #19 that the Psyche-Magnitron turned her into a Kree warrior, but her mind couldn’t cope with it and split in two to handle it.
+- Carol states in both Ms. Marvel vol. 1 #13 and #19 that the Psyche-Magnitron turned her into a Kree warrior, but her mind couldn’t cope with it and split in two to handle it.

 Further notes about this “trellis” framework

-Early on, it seemed that Gerry Conway thought of the process that empowered Carol as something like exposing a positive photographic film.
-The Psyche-Magnitron emitted a beam which passed through Mar-Vell and struck Carol.
+Early on, it seemed that writer Gerry Conway thought of the process that empowered Carol as exposing a positive photographic film.
+The Psyche-Magnitron emitted a beam that passed through Mar-Vell and struck Carol.

-Claremont showed this in flashbacks when he took over the series.
+Writer Chris Claremont showed this in flashbacks when he took over the series.
 Yet, he must not have been happy with it.
 Among other issues, it did not explain the costume.

 At this point her past as a pilot and military intelligence operative has not yet been retconned in.
-So it comes across as an allegory for women’s lib and empowerment.
+So this cup of ambition comes across as an allegory for women’s liberation and empowerment.

 However, the story works even better with the retconned-in military career.
 Danvers’s reactions and thought bubbles in the period material actually make *more* sense as those of a damaged and traumatised person who is being slowly, painfully put back together by a mysterious force without realising it.

-The fact that this psychic and physical surgery was done by aliens, and thus ham-fisted and inaccurate in parts, can also help explain many of her later psychological difficulties and alcoholism.
+That this psychic and physical surgery was done by aliens, and thus ham-fisted and inaccurate in parts, can also help explain many of her later psychological difficulties and alcoholism.